Odonno/surrealdb.net/SurrealDb.Net/README.md

 }
 ```

-Note that the default lifetime of this service is `Singleton`.
+Note that the default lifetime of this service is `Scoped`.
 You can override this as follows:

 ```csharp
 services.AddSurreal(options, ServiceLifetime.Scoped);